September 25, 2025

 4. Warn Others

-Repay loans on time to maintain a good credit score
+5. Repay your loans on time to maintain a good credit score

 Conclusion

-Borrow responsibly, stay informed, and never compromise your privacy or dignity for a quick loan.
+Borrowing should bring relief, not loss of dignity and shame.
+Borrow what you can repay responsibly, stay informed, and never give up your privacy or dignity for a quick loan.

 How to Identify CBN-Approved Loan Apps and Avoid Scams